pkgw/worklog-tools/README.md

 I was motivated to write these scripts for two reasons:

-* I want to have my CV and publications list availabled as both nice printable PDFs *and* slick web-native webpages.
+* I want to have my CV and publications list available in both nicely printable *and* slick web-native formats.
 And I don’t want to have to maintain multiple fancy documents by hand.
 * I want the computer to automatically do things like count citations and calculate my *h*-index, because those are the kinds of things that we